 Real gemstones and crystal beads turn this easy and simple bead stringing project into an elegant necklace.
-We made a video showing how to make this necklace step-by step.
+We made a video showing how to Bead A Necklace step-by step.
 See it at Curious.com

 2 focal beads, 30 mm, aqua